hixi-hyi/logone-lambda-go/README.md

 ## Caution
 Log messages are temporarily stored in memory.
-Be careful with memory usage when using it on a huge system.
+Be careful in below point on a huge system.
+* Memory usage.
+* The log is not written out until the function ends.

 ## Usage
-### Simple lambda
+### Simple Example
 ```
 import github.com/hixi-hyi/logone-lambda-go/lambdalog